 Assessment of soil erosion sensitivity is defined as the possibility of soil erosion occurrence and identification of areas susceptible to soil erosion that form when only considering natural factors.
-Based on Geographic Information System (GIS) technologies, the influences of precipitation, soil and topography on soil erosion sensitivity were evaluated at a resolution of 100m using a modified version of the Revised Universal Soil Loss Equation (RUSLE) model.
-The input layers (Rainfall erosivity, Soil Erodibility, and Topography) have been peer reviewed and published by Joint Research Centre (JRC) of the European Commission.
+Based on Geographic Information System (GIS) technologies, the influences of precipitation, soil and topography on soil erosion sensitivity were evaluated at a resolution of 10m using a modified version of the Revised Universal Soil Loss Equation (RUSLE) model.
+The input layers for the Basque Country (Rainfall erosivity, Soil Erodibility, and Topography) have been developed by NEIKER.
 The erosion-sensitivity is given in classes based on a personal communication of Panos Panagos.